RubenTheCoder/Shunji-Railways-GitHub/.github/CONTRIBUTING.md

 ## Getting help

-If you need assistance or have questions about contributing, please don't hesitate to reach out on our [Q&A discussion board](https://github.com/RubenTheCoder/Shunji-Railways-GitHub/discussions/categories/q-a).
+If you need assistance or have questions about contributing, please don't hesitate to reach out on our [Q&A discussion board](https://github.com/RubenTheCoder/Shunji-Railways-GitHub/discussions/categories/q-a), or visit our [wiki page](https://github.com/RubenTheCoder/Shunji-Railways-GitHub/wiki).

 <br>